Blockchain is another buzzword that keeps coming up, some people say it is amazing and others think it is pretty unnecessary.

 - make money and earn royalties from content they produce

-- trust the data that is on web platforms understand the manner of how the application uses/manages that data
+- trust the data that is on blockchain platforms and understand the manner of how it is being used/managed

 ‘Blockchain’ can be a pretty confusing concept to understand, so lets break it down bit-by-bit.